An adjusted payoff-based procedure for normal form games: Logit rule

 \subsection{Acknowledgements}

-This article was written during the course of my PhD thesis.
-I would like to thank my advisor Sylvain Sorin for presenting this problem to me and also Michel Bena\"im, Roberto Cominetti, and Mathieu Faure for very helpful discussions and comments. { }
+I am deeply indebted to Sylvain Sorin for bringing this problem to my attention and also Michel Bena\"im, Roberto Cominetti, and Mathieu Faure for very helpful discussions and comments.
+The development of this project was partially funded by Fondecyt grant No. 3130732, the N\'ucleo Milenio Informaci\'on y Coordinaci\'on en Redes ICM/FIC RC130003 and by the Complex Engineering Systems Institute (ICM: P-05-004-F, CONICYT: FBO16). { }